220+ girls. 27 local schools. 1,000+ safety items to fight Covid-19. 1,100+ hours of academic support. And more!

-Stay in touch with LEAD Girls – Sign up for our newsletter!
+Stay in the know!
+Sign up for our newsletter.

-Don’t just take our word for it.
+Building a brighter future for our community starts with building a brighter future for our youth–especially girls.
+We’re equipping girls to confidently make thoughtful choices about their lives in the present, as the building blocks for a lifetime of smart, confident choices.
 Watch our video to witness what others have to say about our impact.
 Help girls take the lead in their lives and in our nation’s future.
 Support LEAD Girls!

 Dustin K. Johnson